 Often when I’m facilitating a workshop, particularly on topics that cover leadership, Emotional Intelligence (EQ) and our mental wellbeing, the subject of emotions comes up.
-Yet when I ask people to shout out some words for emotions, after ‘Happy’, ‘Angry’ and ‘Sad’ they can soon run out of ideas.
+Yet when I ask people to shout out some words for emotions, after ‘Happy’, ‘Angry’ and ‘Sad’ they can soon run out of ideas (often, but not always, the Brits in the room).
 Many of us seem to struggle to identify our emotions in the moment, yet it’s a really useful skill to have, and developing greater awareness of our emotions will help us improve our EQ.

 What’s more, many of us confuse thoughts with emotions – with the unintended consequence of expressing neither clearly – see my post on ‘Sleight of mouth’ for more.